prebid/prebid-server/docs/adscertsigner.md

 Workaround for bidders that don't have Call Signs support yet: in configs modify bidder URL to `http://adscertdelivery.com/openrtb2?prebid_disabled=1`.
 In this case this bidder will not return bids, because this endpoint doesn't exist, but it will imitate support of Call Signs.
 Bidder parameters still should be valid.

 Every bidder by default doesn't support AdsCert.
 Some bidders cannot handle unsupported headers properly.
 To enable this feature add next config to {bidder}.yaml file:
-`experiment.adsCert.enable: true`.
+`experiment.adsCert.enabled: true`.
 With this config bidder will receive `X-Ads-Cert-Auth` header even if this is not the only bidder in request.

 Request extension should have `request.ext.prebid.experiment.adscert.enabled: true`